scikit-hep/iminuit/doc/benchmark.rst

 Cost function benchmark
 -----------------------

 iminuit comes with a couple of builtin cost functions, but also makes it easy for users to implement their own.
 One motivation to use your own cost function is to get the best possible performance.
-If your fit takes more than a minute (possible if you do an unbinned fit on a large sample or if you have a model with many parameters), you may be looking for more performance.
+If your fit takes more than a minute (possible if you do an unbinned fit on a large sample or if you have a model with many parameters), you may wonder whether there are wells to speed things up.
+There are, read on.

 Easy steps to make a fit faster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These steps require little effort in terms of changing your code and should be tried first.

 - If you have a large sample, use a binned fit instead of an unbinned fit.
-- Use a faster implementation of the probability density, e.g. from `numba_stats`_.
+- Use faster implementations of probability densities from `numba_stats`_.
-- For an unbinned fit, use the ``logpdf`` instead of the ``pdf``, if possible.
+- For an unbinned fit, use the ``logpdf`` instead of the ``pdf``, if available.
-- Use `numba`_ to compile the cost function; try options `parallel=True` and `fastmath=True` to parallelize computation.
+- Use `numba`_ to compile the cost function; try options `parallel=True` and `fastmath=True` to parallelize the computation.

 Benchmark of unbinned maximum-likelihood fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: _static/cost_bench.svg

-We fitted a normal distribution to a sample of varying size.
-The builtin :class:`iminuit.cost.UnbinnedNLL` cost function is compared with a simple direct implementation
+A normal distribution is fitted to a sample of varying size.
+We need to compute the log-probability for maximum-likelihood.
+For several common distributions (those of the exponential family), it is possible to implement ``logpdf`` more efficiently than ``log(pdf)``:

 .. code-block:: python